-Translated Image Environment (TIE) (Alpha)
+Translated Image Environment (TIE) (Integrity servers)

-OpenVMS Alpha provides an array of services that allow the operation of programs that have undergone binary translation from OpenVMS VAX images.
-These programs perform virtually all user-mode functions on OpenVMS Alpha and operate in combination with other programs (images) that have been translated from OpenVMS VAX or have been built using native compilers on OpenVMS Alpha.
-Without requiring special source code, the TIE resolves differences between the VAX and Alpha architectures, including floating- point registers, condition codes, exception handling, and ASTs.
-The TIE included with OpenVMS Alpha can run images that have been translated elsewhere.
+OpenVMS for Integrity servers provides an array of services that allow the operation of programs which have undergone binary translation from OpenVMS Alpha images or VESTed OpenVMS VAX images.
+These programs perform virtually all user-mode functions on OpenVMS for Integrity servers and operate in combination with other programs (images) that have been translated from OpenVMS Alpha or VAX, or have been built using native compilers on OpenVMS for Integrity servers.
+Without requiring special source code, the TIE resolves differences between the Alpha and Integrity architectures, including floating point.

-NOTE: Binary translation is a means of moving complex software application executable images, where source code is not available, from one architecture and operating system to another architecture and operating system.
+Note: Binary translation is a means of moving complex software application executable images, where source code is not available, from one architecture and operating system to another architecture and operating system.